‘Awesome’ solar eclipse wows viewers in Australia, Indonesia

 “It’s a crazy phenomenon,” Kirk said.
 “You’re actually watching the moon get larger in the sky.”

 Several other upcoming solar eclipses will be easier to catch.
-An annular eclipse in mid-October and a total eclipse next April will both cross over millions of people in the Americas.
+An annular eclipse in mid-October and a total eclipse in April 2024 will both cross over millions of people in the Americas.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.